ShyamRazesh/NASSCOM-Packaging_Fundamentals_Design_and_Testing/📕 Day 3 - Labs: Thermal Simulation of Semiconductor Packages with ANSYS.md

 # Summary

-# 🧊 Ansys Icepak Lab: Setup and Thermal Analysis of a Flipchip BGA package.
+ **🧊 Ansys Icepak Lab: Setup and Thermal Analysis of a Flipchip BGA package.**

-Below are the steps for setting up an Ansys Icepak and to perform a thermal analysis of a Flipchip BGA package using Ansys Icepak.
+Below are the steps for setting up Ansys Icepak and performing a thermal analysis of a Flipchip BGA package.
 The simulation is performed for a power input of 1W.

 **🛠️ Step 1: Insert Icepak Design**